aerospike/backup-go/cmd/asbackup/readme.md

   # Whether Secret Agent responses are Base64 encoded.
   is-base64: false
 aws:
+  s3:
     # Existing S3 bucket name
     bucket-name: ""
     # The S3 region that the bucket(s) exist in.
     region: ""
     # The S3 profile to use for credentials.
     profile: ""
     # An alternate url endpoint to send S3 API calls to.
     endpoint-override: ""
     # S3 access key id.
 If not set, profile auth info will be used.
     access-key-id: ""
     # S3 secret access key.
 If not set, profile auth info will be used.
     secret-access-key: ""
     # Apply storage class to backup files.
 Storage classes are:
     # STANDARD,
     # REDUCED_REDUNDANCY,
     # STANDARD_IA,
     # ONEZONE_IA,
     # INTELLIGENT_TIERING,
     # GLACIER,
     # DEEP_ARCHIVE,
     # OUTPOSTS,
     # GLACIER_IR,
     # SNOW,
     # EXPRESS_ONEZONE
     storage-class: ""
     # Maximum number of attempts that should be made in case of an error.
     retry-max-attempts: 100
     # Max backoff duration in seconds between retried attempts.
     retry-max-backoff: 90
     # Provides the backoff in seconds strategy the retryer will use to determine the delay between retry attempts.
     retry-backoff: 60
     # Chunk size controls the maximum number of bytes of the object that the app will attempt to send to
     # the server in a single request.
 Objects smaller than the size will be sent in a single request,
     # while larger objects will be split over multiple requests
     chunk-size: 5242880
 gcp:
+  storage:
     # Path to file containing service account JSON key.
     key-file: ""
     # Name of the Google cloud storage bucket.
     bucket-name: ""
     # An alternate url endpoint to send GCP API calls to.
     endpoint-override: ""
     # Max retries specifies the maximum number of attempts a failed operation will be retried before producing an error.
     retry-max-attempts: 100
     # Max backoff is the maximum value in seconds of the retry period.
     retry-max-backoff: 90
     # Initial backoff is the initial value in seconds of the retry period.
     retry-init-backoff: 60
     # Multiplier is the factor by which the retry period increases.
 It should be greater than 1.
     retry-backoff-multiplier: 2
     # Chunk size controls the maximum number of bytes of the object that the app will attempt to send to
     # the server in a single request.
 Objects smaller than the size will be sent in a single request,
     # while larger objects will be split over multiple requests.
     chunk-size: 5242880
 azure:
+  blob:
     # Azure account name for account name, key authorization.
     account-name: ""
     # Azure account key for account name, key authorization.
     account-key: ""
     # Azure tenant ID for Azure Active Directory authorization.
     tenant-id: ""
     # Azure client ID for Azure Active Directory authorization.
     client-id: ""
     # Azure client secret for Azure Active Directory authorization.
     client-secret: ""
     # Azure endpoint.
     endpoint-override: ""
     # Azure container Name.
     container-name: ""
     # Tiers are: Archive, Cold, Cool, Hot, P10, P15, P20, P30, P4, P40, P50, P6, P60, P70, P80, Premium.
     access-tier: ""
     # Max retries specifies the maximum number of attempts a failed operation will be retried before producing an error.
     retry-max-attempts: 100
     # Retry timeout in seconds indicates the maximum time allowed for any single try of an HTTP request.
     # This is disabled by default.
 Specify a value greater than zero to enable.
     # NOTE: Setting this to a small value might cause premature HTTP request time-outs.
     retry-timeout: 10
     # Retry delay specifies the initial amount of delay in seconds to use before retrying an operation.
     # The value is used only if the HTTP response does not contain a Retry-After header.
     # The delay increases exponentially with each retry up to the maximum specified by azure-retry-max-delay.
     retry-delay: 60
     # Max retry delay specifies the maximum delay in seconds allowed before retrying an operation.
     # Typically the value is greater than or equal to the value specified in azure-retry-delay.
     retry-max-delay: 90
     # Block size defines the size of the buffer used during upload.
     block-size: 5242880
 ```